A laser is a very thin, focused beam of light that heats and destroys tissue. Lasers can focus very accurately on tiny areas.

 Having laser treatment for cancers inside your body (internal cancers)

 Laser therapy can treat cancers in the:

 - windpipe (trachea) or lung airway (bronchus)

 - head and neck area, such as the tonsil, mouth, and nasal sinuses

-For early cancers you usually have a general anaesthetic and the surgeon uses the laser to cut away the areas of cancer.
+The surgeons use the laser to cut away the areas of cancer.
 This type of laser therapy might be called endoscopic resection.

 Side effects of laser treatment

 The side effects of laser treatment depend on the area of your body that you're having treatment to.
 They also depend on whether the laser is for surgery or to destroy cancer cells.